-Around 1900 on a small farm in Brookfield, Mass., Alan Wallace and his brothers celebrated the holidays with handmade Christmas presents, taffy pulls, a tree decorated with popcorn and cranberries and their father’s reading of A Christmas Carol.
+Around 1900 on a small farm in Brookfield, Mass., Alan Wallace and his two brothers celebrated the holidays with handmade Christmas presents, taffy pulls and a tree decorated with popcorn and cranberries.
+Their father read A Christmas Carol.

 Bessett ran into Wallace at the post office, where he had picked up gadgets from a mail order house.
 He intended to put them together as presents.
 December 1 was considered early for Christmas shopping in 1938.